 The challenge was multidimensional, and thus the scope of our work focused on three key areas:

-- Establish an independent brand, with continuity to parent company
+Establish an independent brand, with continuity to the parent company

 “Ascent Specialized did not have a clearly defined brand, and limited marketing efforts were through the parent company (AGL),” according to Brooke Heilman, account manager at Vye.
 “They needed to build, and leverage, their own brand presence.”